How To Measure Website Traffic With Google Analytics 4

 How To Measure Website Traffic

-To see how many people are visiting your website and how they got there, you need to use an analytics platform like Google Analytics.
-Website traffic measurement is crucial for assessing marketing efficiency and advertising success as it reveals how big of an audience you can reach.
+To see how many people are visiting your website and how they got there, you need to use an analytics tool like Google Analytics.
+Website traffic measurement is crucial for assessing the efficacy of your marketing efforts because it reveals how big of an audience you can reach.
 All you need is a tracking code!

 There are different ways to think about web traffic, so let’s talk about three metrics you’ll see in Google Analytics.